7970 S. Rowe Street

 Edinburgh, IN 46124-1456

-Office Hours: M-F, 8 a.m. - 2:30 p.m.
-ET
+Office: Monday-Friday, 8 a.m. - 2:30 p.m.

-Atterbury FWA advisories
+- Atterbury FWA office

-All visitors must obtain a one-day access permit before entering the field, regardless of their activity.
-The one-day access permit must be kept with you while visiting and must be completed and returned to a self-service booth, drop box, or the office before leaving.
-The information you provide helps us identify ways to improve Indiana’s FWAs for all users.
-We appreciate your patience in taking the extra time to fill out the permit.
+All other visitors are encouraged to obtain a miscellaneous one-day access permit before entering the field.
+The one-day access permit should be kept with you while visiting, then completed and returned to a self-service booth, drop box, or the office before you leave.
+The information you provide will help us identify ways to improve Indiana’s FWAs for all users.
+We appreciate your patience in taking the extra time to complete the permit.
 Your feedback and comments are valuable to us.

 - Channel catfish, bluegill, redear and largemouth bass are the major species present.